Dictyonema

 Dictyonema is a genus of mainly tropical basidiolichens in the family Hygrophoraceae.
+Unlike most lichens, which contain fungi related to yeasts and molds, Dictyonema species contain fungi more closely related to mushrooms.
+The genus includes about 40 recognized species found mainly in tropical regions, ranging from lowland forests to high mountain elevations up to 4,300 meters in the Andes.
+These lichens come in various forms, from crusty patches to leaf-like structures to thread-like mats, and most grow on soil, rocks, moss, or rotting logs.
+One species from the Amazon rainforest has traditional use by indigenous peoples as a hallucinogenic substance in shamanic rituals.

 The Dictyonema symbiosis

 Most lichens are a symbiosis between an ascomycete fungus and a photosynthetic green alga.
 However, a small percentage of lichens (approximately 10%) are cyanolichens and contain a photosynthetic cyanobacterium instead of green algae, and an even smaller number (less than 1%) are basidiolichens and contain a basidiomycete fungus instead of an ascomycete.
-This makes Dictyonema more closely related to mushrooms than it is to most other lichens.
+This makes Dictyonema more closely related to mushroom-forming fungi than it is to most other lichens.